ricardodelosrios/Crowdfunding_ETL/README.md

 ### Data modeling

-To carry out the modeling, it was used the webside Quick Database Diagrams, which serve as a visual representation of the structure of a database, helping to illustrate the relationships between different tables, entities and attributes within the database.
+To carry out the modeling, it was used the webside Quick Database Diagrams, which serves as a visual representation of the structure of a database, helping to illustrate the relationships between different tables, entities and attributes within the database.

 This diagram was built using [Quick Database Diagram](https://www.quickdatabasediagrams.com/).